 Software Centre - NVivo, R project Statistical Computing, SAS, SPSS and Stata

-Lynda: All U of S faculty, staff and students have free and unlimited access to lynda.com, an online training resource containing thousands of videos on the latest software tools and skills.
+Lynda: All U of S faculty, staff and students have free and unlimited access to Linked IN Learning, an online training resource containing thousands of videos on the latest software tools and skills.